Cambridge Analytica, the most notorious practitioner of psychological profiling, has closed shop. Their methods aren’t about to die out so easily.

 Below are pitch deck slides, created to attract clients, that show IDEIA mirroring Cambridge Analytica—including using their exact language—and indications of questionable methods.
-You can see the full pitch deck at the end of this story.
+You can see the full pitch deck here.

 IDEIA Big Data and Cambridge Analytica: Spot the difference